spacefoot/pricer/README.md

 ## General purpose

 This software library is designed to compute a better price on products using defined markups and competitors price on the same product.
-The pricer will never output a price higher than the current price to ensure that special discounts are retained as is.

 Example with default options: